Stansted Park: Light Railway

 The railway uses locomotives and carriages designed and built by railway volunteers.
 The railway is rapidly expanding.
 The new extension is now complete, and incorporates a 12-foot span girder bridge.
 A new locomotive shed is also nearly finished.

 Early cricket

-In June 1741 a cricket between Slindon Cricket Club and Portsmouth Cricket Club was played in the park.
+In June 1741, a cricket match between Slindon Cricket Club and Portsmouth Cricket Club was played in the park.
 It is the earliest report of a match involving the Slindon team.
 The team's patron Charles Lennox, 2nd Duke of Richmond, wrote in a letter to his friend Thomas Pelham-Holles, 1st Duke of Newcastle, that "above 5,000 people" were present.
 This is the only time that Stansted Park is mentioned in surviving cricket records.
 The cricket club still plays fixtures during the summer months.